Privacy Policy

 Republic of South Africa

-At any time, you have the right to request access to or correction of your personal information.
-If you are unsatisfied with the manner in which we address any complaint with regard to our processing of personal information, you can contact the office of the regulator: The Information Regulator (South Africa).
+You have the right to request access to or correction of your personal information.
+If you are unsatisfied with how we handle your complaint, you can contact the Information Regulator (South Africa) at enquiries@inforegulator.org.za.

 We may update this Privacy Notice from time to time.
-The updated version will be indicated by an updated "Revised" date at the top of this Privacy Notice.
-If we make material changes to this Privacy Notice, we may notify you either by prominently posting a notice of such changes or by directly sending you a notification.
-We encourage you to review this Privacy Notice frequently to be informed of how we are protecting your information.
+The updated version will be indicated by a new "Last updated" date at the top.
+If we make material changes, we will notify you either by posting a prominent notice or by sending you a notification directly.
+We encourage you to review this Privacy Notice periodically.

-If you have questions or comments about this notice, you may email us at privacy@compliance.tf or contact us by post at:
+If you have questions or comments about this notice, email us at privacy@compliance.tf or contact us by post at:

 Asker, Viken 1383